brettz9/jtlt/docs/TO-DO.md

 7. See code for other possible to-dos

+8. Promise-based templates

-8. Consider implementing the following elements from <https://www.w3.org/TR/xslt-30/>
+9. Consider implementing the following elements from <https://www.w3.org/TR/xslt-30/>
     which are not yet implemented.

   xsl:accept